apache/superset/CONTRIBUTING.md

 different sections of the code do: https://github.com/apache/incubator-superset/pull/3013

+To run Superset using visualization plugins from your local machine, run `npm run plugin-devmode-on`.
+This will use `npm link` to connect the Superset frontend to your local copy of [superset-ui-plugins](https://github.com/apache-superset/superset-ui-plugins).
+This command uses the environment variable `SUPERSET_UI_PLUGINS_PATH` to determine the path, defaulting to `../superset-ui-plugins`.
+Run `npm run plugin-devmode-off` to undo the linking.

 ### Adding a DB migration

 1. Alter the model you want to change.
 This example will add a `Column` Annotations model.